spences10/twitter-bot-bootstrap/README.md

 Add your API key to the `.env` file along with your Twitter API keys :key:

+Here you should add your Twitter account name, and how often you want the bot to run the retweet and favorite functions in minutes.

+>NOTE none of the `.env` items have quotes `''` round them.

 ```
 CONSUMER_KEY=Fw***********P9
 CONSUMER_SECRET=TD************Cq
 ACCESS_TOKEN=31**************UC
 ACCESS_TOKEN_SECRET=r0************S2
 SENTIMENT_KEY=Gj************lF
+TWITTER_USERNAME=DroidScott
+TWITTER_RETWEET_RATE=5
+TWITTER_FAVORITE_RATE=5
 ```

 You can then add some keywords into the `strings.js` file for what you want to search for as well as sub-queries.